payal-j20/assignment_02/README.md

-send a post request to api in this format:https://vast-eyrie-18750.herokuapp.com/add {
+1)send a post request to api in this format:https://vast-eyrie-18750.herokuapp.com/add {
   "centername": "nn",
   "centercode": "AA2fdl043012",